ronkok/Hurmet/docs/manual.md

     symbol.
 Hurmet will not recognize `5.` as a number.

     Hurmet’s default decimal symbol is a dot.
-You can choose instead to enter numbers with a decimal comma via a drop-down menu labeled “●”.
+You can choose instead to enter numbers with a decimal comma via a drop-down menu in the **Doc** menu.
 Numbers are never entered with a thousands separator, but they can be _displayed_ with one.
-    The ● menu also controls that display.

     Hurmet always saves a decimal symbol as a dot.
 It’s only the display that changes.